petervanderdoes/AVH-Amazon/readme.txt

 = What about support? =
 I created a support site at http://forums.avirtualhome.com where you can ask questions or request features.

-= Is the plug in available in my language? =
-Maybe, maybe not, I don't really know what your language is, but you can find out in the directory languages.
-If it's not available feel free to translate it, it's only a few lines of text :).
-Send your translation to me and I will add it and give you credit for it.

 = Where is the Baby/Wedding Registry widget? =
 There is no separate widget for the registries.
 To show the registry items use the Wishlist widget and use your Baby Registry ID or Wedding Registry ID.